 This construction project caused the disappearance of some large native animals: mainly deer, bobcats and coyotes.
 For neighbors who had lost pets to the latter, this turn of events was initially greeted as good news.
 No longer did they have to worry about Fluffy or Sparky becoming coyote food.

 However, whatever initial relief existed, soon morphed into a growing realization that our environment was no longer familiar to us.

 The first time I became aware of this was when I pulled into my driveway and saw a colony of rabbits happily feasting away on my lawn in the bright Southern California sunshine.
 Even honking my horn didn’t scare the little buggers away.

 Up to then, I could count on one hand the number of rabbits I’d ever seen.
-But now we were overrun by a veritable plaque of these long-eared critters because coyotes, their major predator, were nowhere to be found.
+But now we were overrun by a veritable plaque of these long-eared critters because coyotes, their foremost predator, were nowhere to be found.

 However, it just wasn’t my lawn that was paying the price.
 I vividly recall one Saturday afternoon spent planting fourteen flats of marigolds in our front flowerbed.
 For you non-gardeners out there, a flat has sixteen plants when in four-inch containers.
 If you do the math, that comes out to 224 freaking marigolds!

 And yes, I was sore as hell the next morning after that much gardening.
 Nevertheless, I fully expected to be greeted by a vibrant display of color for the next few months whenever I walked outside my front door.